winitzki/scall/tutorial/programming_dhall.md

 $$ \textrm{FAF}~ a = a + \exists b.~(\textrm{FAF}~b) \times(F~(b\to a))  $$

-This definition is recursive; it uses `FAF` to define itself.
+This definition is recursive; `FAF` is defined using itself.

 Note the difference between the type  expression $\exists b.~(\textrm{FAF}~b) \times(F~(b\to a))$ and the similar expression  $\exists b.~ (F~ (b \to a)) \times (F ~b)$ found in the structure functor $P$.
 The difference is that $F~(b\to a)$ involves the fixed functor `F` rather than the free applicative functor.
 This difference is crucial for the correct working of this construction.